Snakebite: Pressure immobilization

 A Russell's viper is being "milked".
 Laboratories use extracted snake venom to produce antivenom, which is often the only effective treatment for potentially fatal snakebites.

-As of 2008, clinical evidence for pressure immobilization via the use of an elastic bandage is limited.
-It is recommended for snakebites that have occurred in Australia (due to elapids which are neurotoxic).
-It is not recommended for bites from non-neurotoxic snakes such as those found in North America and other regions of the world.
+As of 2008, clinical evidence for pressure immobilization using an elastic bandage was limited.
+It is recommended as an immediate first-aid treatment for snakebites that have occurred in Australia (due to elapids which are neurotoxic).
+It is not recommended for bites from non-neurotoxic snakes such as those found in North America and some other regions of the world.
 The British military recommends pressure immobilization in all cases where the type of snake is unknown.

-The object of pressure immobilization is to contain venom within a bitten limb and prevent it from moving through the lymphatic system to the vital organs.
-This therapy has two components: pressure to prevent lymphatic drainage, and immobilization of the bitten limb to prevent the pumping action of the skeletal muscles.
+Pressure immobilization is intended as an immediate first-aid measure to delay the systemic spread of venom and to buy time for medical assistance to be obtained.
+It does not replace definitive medical treatment.
+The technique aims to delay the movement of venom from a bitten limb through the lymphatic system, by applying pressure to restrict lymphatic drainage and immobilizing the bitten limb to reduce the pumping action of skeletal muscles.
+Because lymphatic flow is driven largely by muscle movements, the limb needs to be immobilised with a splint after the pressure bandage is applied.